Expensify/App/contributingGuides/REACT_COMPILER.md

     {qboToggleSettingItems.map((item) => (
         <ToggleSettingOptionRow
             onToggle={item.onToggle}
-            // ❌ such code triggers the error - `qboConfig` is an external variable from the closure
+            // ❌ such code triggers the error - `qboConfig?.pendingFields` is an external variable from the closure
             // so this code is pretty complicated for `react-compiler` optimizations pendingAction={settingsPendingAction([item.subscribedSetting], qboConfig?.pendingFields)}
             // ❌ such code triggers the error - `qboConfig` is an external variable from the closure